zb77724/JoestarComics/documentation/specifications/api_reference.md

 ## Document Description

-This is the first version of the API Reference, which aims to explain with as much detail as possible how the server will interact with the frontend, specifying what data of what type should be sent to a specific endpoint and in which format for the request to be successfully processed, as well as the structure of the server's responses, in order to facilitate the consumption of the API.
+This is the API Reference, which aims to explain with as much detail as possible how the server will interact with the frontend, specifying what data of what type should be sent to a specific endpoint and in which format for the request to be successfully processed, as well as the structure of the server's responses, in order to facilitate the consumption of the API.
 In the next version this document will also specify details about authentication & authorization related data that should be sent and returned in order to ensure the system's security.

 ## Notation Glossary